Kiki Passo Puts Her Tan Lines On Display In Daring Black Bikini: ‘Underboob Queen’

 Kiki’s long, blond hair was parted down the middle and styled in straight strands that fell down her back and over her shoulder.

-She sported sun kissed skin, which she illuminated with a shimmering highlighter on her nose and the corners of her eyes.
+She sported sun-kissed skin, which she illuminated with a shimmering highlighter on her nose and the corners of her eyes.
 She added pink blush on her cheekbones, and pink lipstick as well.
 Her look featured long lashes and thick black eyeliner.
 She completed the application with a metallic eye shadow and sculpted brows.

-Kiki’s over 1 million follower wasted no time sharing their love for the snap.
+Kiki’s over 1 million followers wasted no time sharing their love for the snap.
 The post earned more than 32,000 likes in less than an hour after it was published to her account.
 Admirers also went wild in the comments section with over 480 messages.

 “Long live the queen,” one follower declared.